YakBarber/weid/README.md

 - `struct Query` - Represents the question being asked.
 Stores `Answer`s.
 - `struct Answer` - Represents the answer that you choose.
 Stores `Outcome`s.
 - `enum Outcome` - Represents something that happens when an answer is chosen.
 At the moment, this is limited to a string representing a shell command.
-The library version of `weid` also includes the ability to run arbitrary closures and will eventually be able to modify the `QueryList`, described below, which theoretically will allow the user to modify which `Query` is asked next, among other niftyness.
+The library version of `weid` also includes the ability to run arbitrary closures and will eventually be able to modify the `QueryList`, described below, which theoretically will allow the user to change which `Query` is asked next, among other niftyness.
 - `struct QueryList` - Stores the `Query`s (and the `Answer`s/`Outcome`s they contain) for the current session.
 It maintains awareness of which `Query` is which.
 - `struct Querier` - The session state.
 Perhaps I should have called it `Session`.
 This manages the `QueryList` and remembers which `Query`s have been asked already.